 Strategic goals

-Be the leading Arts Faculty in the Asia Pacific region
+To be the leading, global engaged, Arts Faculty in the Asia Pacific region

 Welcome from the Associate Dean International